marta-pekar/immoscout-email-to-telegram/README.md

 ### For GitHub Actions (Recommended)
 1. Fork or clone this repository
+2. Set up email forwarding (see Prerequisites above)
-2. Add the following secrets to your GitHub repository:
+3. Add the following secrets to your GitHub repository:
-   - `GMAIL_USER`: Your Gmail address
-   - `GMAIL_APP_PASSWORD`: Your Gmail App Password
    - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token
    - `TELEGRAM_CHAT_ID`: Your Telegram chat ID

+**Note:** No Gmail credentials needed!
+Email forwarding handles authentication automatically.

 ### For Local Testing
 1. Clone the repository